 The President of Johnson C. Smith University is the chief executive officer of the institution, appointed by the Board of Trustees, and is an ex-officio member of the Board.
 The other officers of the administration are appointed by the Board of Trustees upon the recommendation of the President.
-The following positions comprise the officers of the University: President, Senior Vice President of Academic Affairs and Chief Academic Officer, Senior Vice President of Finance and Administration, Senior Vice President of Transformation Initiatives, Senior Vice President of Operational Excellence, Senior Vice President of Institutional Advancement, Senior Vice President of Student Affairs and Enrollment Management, and Vice President of Government Sponsored Programs and Research.
-All officers of the University report directly to the President and/through him or her, to the Board of Trustees.
+The following positions comprise the officers of the University: President, Provost, Chief Financial Officer, Chief Strategist for Accreditation Data Analytics and Transformative Initiatives, Vice President of Operational Excellence and Chief Operating Officer, Senior Vice President for Enrollment and Retention Management, Vice President of Institutional Advancement and External Affairs, Vice President of Student Affairs and Campus Engagement, Vice President of Government Sponsored Programs and Research/ Director of Title III, and Director of Athletics.
+All officers of the University report directly to the President and/through him, her, or they to the Board of Trustees.